and1hof/and1hof.github.io/_posts/2022-11-28-sca-reachability-explained.md

 Maven's killer feature was [third-party package management](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html).
 Despite not being the first package manager supporting third-party code: Maven utilized a [simple XML configuration structure](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html#minimal-pom), attached itself to one of the most popular back-end languages and launched a developer-driven marketing campaign backed with slick IDE integrations and a popular command-line interface.

-Before long million's of lines of open-source software was available at a developers fingertips and added little-to-no difficulty at the build step.
+Before long millions of lines of open-source software were available at a developer's fingertips and added little-to-no difficulty at the build step.

-The difficult parts of including another developer's code in your Java application where abstracted away so a developer could focus on building application logic rather than fumbling around with manual build processes.
+The difficult parts of including another developer's code in your Java application were abstracted away so a developer could focus on building application logic rather than fumbling around with manual build processes.

 With this new feature came a paradigm shift, resulting in server-side applications being comprised of first-party code from *known authors*, and third-party code from *unknown authors*.
 Software development become more collaborative overnight.